 Herter Brothers also made a bedroom set for Lyndhurst, Jay Gould's Gothic Revival house in Tarrytown, New York in the 1880s.
 The bed matching this suite was made primarily in the Eastlake style (see below for more on Herter's unconventional Eastlake furniture) using planks of locally cut wood.
 It also incorporated Japanese tiles exemplifying the interest in exotic design during the 1870s moving into the 1880s.

-A Los Angeles Times article reporting on an important museum exhibition of Herter furniture in 1994 shared, “In 1875, when the wife of President Ulysses S. Grant wanted to embellish the Red Room, she ordered $3,765 worth of furniture from Herter Brothers, said assistant White House curator William Allman.
+A Los Angeles Times article reporting on an important museum exhibition of Herter furniture in 1994 shared, “In 1875 when the wife of President Ulysses S. Grant wanted to embellish the Red Room, she ordered $3,765 worth of furniture from Herter Brothers, said assistant White House curator William Allman.
 A bill of sale lists gilt reception chairs covered in black and gold Japanese velvet with carved lion heads, ladies' chairs, a rosewood inlaid table with lion heads, a tapestry screen and gold Japanese satin draperies trimmed with damask velvet.”
-One of those tables was used once again by Jacqueline Kennedy during her turn as first lady, and it remained in the White House through the Reagan years.
+One of those tables was used once again by Jacqueline Kennedy during her turn as the first lady, and it remained in the White House through the Reagan years.

 Today Herter Bros. furniture is still regarded as some of the finest made during the period.
 These pieces don’t come up for sale frequently, but when they do, collectors will pay top dollar at auction to own them.
 Suites of Herter furniture kept together over time can bring higher prices than pieces sold individually.
 For this reason, it is usually suggested to keep them together rather than selling piece by piece.